 Accepts: We come into your home and receive your donations of wood furniture, antiques and vintage pieces, household kitchen items, lamps and decor.
 Upholstered items need to be in LIKE NEW condition.
 No mattresses.

 At His Hidden Treasures, our goal is to assist those in the midst of recovery and restoration.
 We are meeting needs and transforming lives in our local communities by ministering to those transitioning from homeless shelters through donations and resale of furniture and household items.

 Please send photo and information about your donation using this form: http://www.hishiddentreasures.org/services.html

 370 S. Washington St., Suite 400, Falls Church, VA 22046

 Accepts: cars, computers, household items, and furniture.

-Will pick up items from houses, apartments, and businesses in
+We will pick up from your location.
+We collect donations from houses, apartments, and businesses in

 Items can also be brought to the Homestretch office in Falls Church.